google/dpy/README.md

 **dPy** is a simple dependency injection libary with serious power.

-Yes, Python is a dynamic language so dependency injection is not necessary, but injection provides more than just the ability to test static languages.
-It makes your code clearer, assists developers with straightforward modularization, and makes testing extremely simple.
-With dPy, the effects are even clearer.
+Yes, Python is a dynamic language so dependency injection is not necessary and might seem silly... but injection of components provides more than just the ability to test statically typed languages.
+It can make your code clearer, assist developers with straightforward modularization, and make testing super simple.
+Take a look at the examples below to see how your code can be transformed.

 ## Examples
-Here are some straightforward examples for using dPy.
-For a complete, working example, check out `example.py`.
+Below are some simple examples for using dPy.
+For a complete usage example set that alse runs, check out `example.py`.

 ### Simple
 Any argument can be turned into an injected argument.

-    import dpy
+    from dpy import IN, Injectable

-    def Go(where=dpy.IN):  # Go is fully injected!
+    def Go(where=IN):  # Go is fully injected! print 'Hello ' + where
-      # Do something here...

-    dpy.Injectable.value(where='here')
+    Injectable.value(where='World')

-    Go()  # Invokes Go(where='here')
+    Go()  # Invokes the function `Go` which the argument `where`=='World'.
+    # "Hello World" is printed.
+Just like if we had done Go("World") or Go(where="World")

 ### Mixed
-You don't have to have all of your arguments injected!
+You don't have to inject all of your arguments!

-    import dpy
+    from dpy import IN, Injectable

-    def Go(when, how=TRAIN, where=dpy.IN):  # Partial injection
+    def Go(when, how='train', where=IN):  # Partial injection
-      # Do something here...

-    dpy.Injectable.value(where='here')
+      print 'We need the %s %s, %s!' % (where, how, when)

+    Injectable.value(where='California')

-    Go('now', how=CAR)  # Invokes Go('now', how='car', where='here')
+    Go('now', how='car')  # Invokes the function `Go` with `when`=='now', `how`=='car', and `where`=='here'.
+    # "We need the California car, now!" is printed.

 ### Scoped
-When creating servers or other designs which revisit code (e.g. threads), you may want to swap out injections, scoping them to a particular stack.
+When creating servers or other designs which revisit code (i.e. threads), you may want to swap out injections, scoping them to a particular stack.
 If you don't use a scope, it's an error to set the same injectable key more than once!

-    import dpy

-    def Go(when, how=TRAIN, where=dpy.IN):  # Partial injection
-      # Do something here...

-    @dpy.Scope
+    from dpy import IN, Injectable, Scope

+    def Go(where=IN):
+      print 'Hello ' + where

+    @Scope
     def HandleRequest(request):
-      dpy.Injectable.value(where=request.destination)
+      Injectable.value(where=request.destination)
-      Go()  # Invokes Go(where=request.destination)
+      Go()  # Invokes the function `Go` with `where`==request.destination.

 ### Injection Types
 There are different ways to specify injectables.

-    import dpy

-    dpy.Injectable.value(foo=Object())
+    from dpy import Injectable, Singleton

+    Injectable.value(foo=object())
+    # 1) Provides an injectable `foo`.
-    # 1) This is the simplest way to create an injectable value.
+    # This is the simplest way to create an injectable value.
-    # When injecting the key `foo`, it will always _be_ that object.
+    # When injecting the key `foo`, it will always _be_ (i.e. `is`) the same object.
     # In effect, the injectable `foo` is a singleton object.

-    @dpy.Injectable
+    @Injectable
-    def Foo():
+    def bar():
-      """2) Provides an injectable `Foo`.
+      """2) Provides an injectable `bar`.

-      This function is run for each function requesting a `Foo`.
+      This function is run each time a `bar` injection is needed.
-      In effect, no two injections of `Foo` will be the same object.
+      In effect, no two injections of `bar` will ever be (i.e. `is`) the same object.
       """
-      return Object()
+      return object()

-    @dpy.Injectable
-    @dpy.Singleton
+    @Injectable
+    @Singleton
-    def Bar():
+    def cat():
-      """3) Provides a singleton injectable `Bar`.
+      """3) Provides a singleton injectable `cat`.

-      This function is only run once, no matter how many times a `Bar` is requested for injection.
-The return value is stored.
+      This function is only run once, no matter how many times the `cat` injection is needed.
+The return value is stored and the same value is returned each time.
       In effect, this is a lazily initialized version of #1.
       """
       return Object()

-    @dpy.Injectable.named('bar')
+    @Injectable.named('dog')
-    def ProvideBar():
+    def ProvidePitbull():
-      """Provides an injectable `bar`.
+      """Provides an injectable `dog`.

       This is functionally equivalent to #2.
-The only difference is the injectable key has been explicity set to `bar` instead of inferred from the function name.
+The only difference is the injectable key has been explicity set to `dog` instead of inferred from the function name.
       """
       return Object()